daphne-eu/daphne/doc/DaphneLib/Overview.md

 Thus, there are a few limitations that users should be aware of.
 We plan to fix all of these limitations in the future.

-- `import`ing DaphneLib is still unnecessarily verbose.
 - Using DAPHNE's command-line arguments to influence its behavior is not supported yet.
-- Many DaphneDSL built-in functions are not represented by DaphneLib methods yet.
+- Some DaphneDSL built-in functions are not represented by DaphneLib methods yet.
 - High-level primitives for integrated data analysis pipelines, which are implemented in DaphneDSL, cannot be called from DaphneLib yet.